 Such backup pumps should be linked into the system so if there is a failure then it’s just a matter of starting it and continuing firefighting.
 Even if you just need to connect a hose it can be very problematic during times of high stress associated with firefighting and emergency response.

-Why a diesel motor on the pump.
+4. A diesel motor on the pump.

 As you probably already aware, petrol is much more flammable than diesel.
 A couple of decades ago the Country Fire Authority (Victoria) moved from petrol motors on their pumps to diesel motors.
 During firefighting operations, especially on days where the temperature is above 40 degrees celsius.